E. Guigal - Côte-Rôtie La Reynarde 2022

 About the wine:

-This one is quite different from the other La La's.
+This wine is very different from the other La La's.
 The nose is ripe, yet crisp, fresh, and very spicy.
 On the palate, it offers savory notes, with peppery, complex, and refined tannins.
 The oak nicely complements the wine’s savory character.
-A captivating freshness gives way to a good concentration of fruit and waxy rosehip.
+A captivating freshness is followed by a good concentration of fruit and waxy rosehip.
 There’s beautiful precision here as well.

 Vinous